-- On the third (3rd) unexcused tardy to/early dismissal from school, the building administrator/designee will give written notice to the parent/guardian. - No later than the fifteenth (15th) unexcused tardy to or early dismissal from school, a school administrator/designee will contact the parent/guardian to review the attendance policy, solicit explanations for tardies/early dismissals, and offer appropriate services.
-If tardies/early dismissals remain unverified or non-medically related, the building administrator/designee may request a conference to complete a Corrective Action Plan (CAP) with the parent/guardian. - In addition, the School Social Worker may be contacted at any point between the fifth (5th) and tenth (10th) occurrence if tardies/early dismissals indicate a student or family need. - Excessive unexcused tardies may result in referrals to community service, detention, Saturday School. - Tardies are cumulative for each class by semester at the secondary level.
-Consequences may apply.
+- On the third (3rd) unexcused tardy or early dismissal from school, the building administrator/designee will give written notice to the parent/guardian. - No later than the fifteenth (15th) unexcused tardy or early dismissal from school, a school administrator/designee will contact the parent/guardian to review the attendance policy, solicit explanations for tardies/early dismissals, and offer appropriate services.
+If tardies/early dismissals remain unverified or non-medically related, the building administrator/designee may request a conference to complete a Corrective Action Plan (CAP) with the parent/guardian. - In addition, the School Social Worker may be contacted at any point between the fifth (5th) and tenth (10th) occurrence if tardies/early dismissals indicate a student or family need. - Excessive unexcused tardies may result in referrals to other programs, services, school professionals or outside community agencies. - Tardies are cumulative for each class by semester at the secondary level.